 The Instrument Ground Instructor Certificate is a very similar process to earning your Advanced Ground Instructor Certificate.
 You will have to take a written exam for the IGI and also take the written exam for the FOI (unless you have already done so or hold a teaching certificate).
 If you already hold an AGI, then when you take your test results from the IGI into your local FSDO simply showing them you AGI card or them searching your airman records is a satisfactory way to show you already meet the FOI requirement.
 This time around adding this rating to your Ground Instructor Certificate should only set you back ~$150 (assuming you do not need to take the FOI written as well).
 So for $150 what will that get ya?

 What you can do with an Instrument Ground Instructor Certificate:

 As an IGI you can instruct instrument students in a classroom ground school or individually.
-You can also endorse students to go and take the instrument written exam and Instruct in a simulator logging dual instruction and simulated instrument time towards a students instrument rating.
-Even if this is the only Certificate you hold (no pilot or other instructor certificates) you can still charge for your services as an instructor teaching ground material to a student or providing dual instruction in a simulator.
+You can also endorse students to go and take the instrument written exam.
+Even if this is the only Certificate you hold (no pilot or other instructor certificates) you can still charge for your services as an instructor teaching ground material to a student or teaching a ground school class.

 sUAS stands for small unmanned aerial systems.
 It basically means drones that are under 55lbs maximum takeoff weight.
 There are a couple different ways to earn a sUAS certificate depending upon if you are already a licensed pilot or not.